Digital pound could hit financial stability and erode privacy, UK lawmakers warn | Malay Mail

 That could spark financial instability in times of economic stress and increase borrowing costs as a key source of lenders’ funding would dry up, it said.

-A digital pound could also harm privacy, the report added, by allowing the central bank to monitor spending.
+A digital pound could also harm privacy, the report added, by allowing the Bank of England to monitor spending.

 “We were really concerned by a number of the risks that are posed by the introduction of a CBDC,” Economic Affairs Committee Chair Michael Forsyth told Reuters.

+The potential benefits of a CBDC — from tackling the decline to cash to supporting payments innovation — laid out by the Bank of England in 2020 were “overstated” or could be “achieved by alternative means with fewer risks,” Forsyth said.

-Many benefits for the consumers could be “achieved by alternative means with fewer risks,” Forsyth said, pointing to regulation as a better tool to ward off the threat of crypto issued by Big Tech firms.
+He said, for instance, that regulation was a better tool to ward off the threat of cryptocurrencies issued by Big Tech firms.

+The Bank of England did not immediately respond to a request for comment.

-However, a wholesale CBDC used to transfer large sums could make securities trading and settlement more efficient, the report said.
-Britain's central bank and finance ministry should consult on its advantages over the expansion of the existing settlements system, it said.
+Still, a wholesale CBDC used to transfer large sums could make securities trading and settlement more efficient, the report said.
+Britain’s central bank and finance ministry should consult on its advantages over the expansion of the existing settlements system, the report said.

-Britain's parliament should have the final say on any decision to launch a e-pound, the report said, calling for lawmakers to also vote on its governance.
+Britain’s parliament should have the final say on any decision to launch a e-pound, it said, calling for lawmakers to also vote on how such a currency would be governed.

+Forsyth said financial services minister John Glen had failed to give assurances that a CBDC “was not just something that the Bank of England and the Treasury would cook up and decide on the governance.”